Carlos Correa Player Props: Twins vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.3 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 23rd in the league.
+- The pitching staff for the Diamondbacks has a collective 8.3 K/9, which ranks 23rd in the league.

-- The Diamondbacks' 4.61 team ERA ranks 24th among all MLB pitching staffs.
+- The Diamondbacks have the 24th-ranked team ERA among all league pitching staffs (4.60).

+- Diamondbacks pitchers combine to surrender 137 total home runs at a clip of 1.2 per game (to rank 21st in baseball).

-- Kelly (9-5 with a 3.40 ERA and 109 strikeouts in 106 2/3 innings pitched) looks for his 10th win when he makes the start for the Diamondbacks, his 19th of the season.
+- Nelson makes the start for the Diamondbacks, his 23rd of the season.
+He is 6-5 with a 4.84 ERA and 75 strikeouts in 119 2/3 innings pitched.

-- The righty last appeared on Sunday against the Seattle Mariners, when he tossed five innings, allowing three earned runs while giving up seven hits.
+- The right-hander's last appearance was on Tuesday against the San Francisco Giants, when he threw 6 2/3 innings, surrendering two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.